 In addition to the strategies discussed above, you also need to try the following:

-a).
-On page SEO; writing a keyword rich post is not enough.
+Writing a keyword-rich post is not enough.
 You need to give the entire blog a lift by using head keywords on the landing page and body keywords on the resources page.
 While head and body keywords are generic and broad, long tail keywords on your posts will help you to reach the specific niche you are targeting.

 Tips on Creating Evergreen Content